U of M Wordmark

 Veterans Administration Center

-Group program (5 sessions over 7 weeks).
-Focus is on smoking reduction and/or cessation using nicotine replacement techniques and Zyban.
+One-on-one counseling.
+The focus is on smoking reduction and/or cessation using nicotine replacement therapy, Zyban, and Chantix.
 Only for veterans (free).

-Smoking Cessation Products may help you to quit if you are addicted to nicotine.
-If you are not physically addicted, these products probably will not help you quit.
+Smoking cessation products may help you to quit if you are addicted to nicotine.

-Nicotine Replacement Therapy (NRT) products: These products provide nicotine to ease withdrawal symptoms (such as nervousness, restlessness, irritability, headache, dizziness and stomach upset) until you are weaned from smoking.
-They don't make you quit and they don't help you cope with the psychological challenges of quitting.
+Nicotine Replacement Therapy (NRT) products: These products provide nicotine to ease withdrawal symptoms (such as nervousness, restlessness, irritability, headache, dizziness, and stomach upset) until you are weaned from smoking.

 Non-prescription NRT products are:

-• Patches (Nicoderm CQ, generics), applied once a day, provide a steady amount of nicotine through your skin.
+• Patches, applied once a day, provide a steady amount of nicotine through your skin.

-• Gum (Nicorette, generics) is chewed and held in your mouth throughout the day.
+• Nicotine gum is chewed and held in your mouth throughout the day.

-• Lozenges (Commit) are used throughout the day so nicotine is absorbed through your mouth.
+• Nicotine lozenges are used throughout the day so nicotine is absorbed through your mouth.

 Prescription NRT products are: